I) Instructions to create the "Parameters.txt" file

 (End of file)

-The programing of "IS_TESTING 1" is also useful to simulate the collision of two balls, and to study the effect of coefficient of restitution in a partially inelastic collision.
-Just set NBALLS 2 and adjust the other parameters.
+The “IS_TESTING 1” configuration is also useful to simulate the collision of two balls and study the effect of the coefficient of restitution.
+Simply set NBALLS 2 and adjust the other parameters.
 Below is an example:

 GAS_MODE 0